Day in the Life

 Related Documents

 Browse other documents with this same date.
 These could include pages from Wilford Woodruff's autobiographies, daybooks, letters, histories, and personal papers.
+Click on the document titles to view the full document.

 Autobiography 1858 Deseret News

 —While traveling in the night with br.
 Benjamin L. Clapp and others, a tremend- ous storm of wind and rain overtook us.
 We came to a creek which had swollen to such an extent by the rain that we could not cross without swimming our horses; several of the company were females.
-We undertook to head [Column 2] the stream, to ford it, but in the attempt, in the midst of the darkness and the raging of the wind and rain, we were lost in the thick woods, amidst the rain, wind, creeks and fal- len tree tops; we crossed streams nearly twen- ty times.
-I was reminded of Paul's perils by water; but the Lord was merciful unto us in the midst of our troubles, for while we were groping in the dark, running the risk of killing both ourselves and animals by riding off pre- cipitous bluffs, a bright light suddenly shone round about us, and revealed our perilous situ- ation as were upon the edge of a deep gulf.
+We undertook to head the stream, to ford it, but in the attempt, in the midst of the darkness and the raging of the wind and rain, we were lost in the thick woods, amidst the rain, wind, creeks and fal- len tree tops; we crossed streams nearly twen- ty times.
+I was reminded of Paul's perils by water; but the Lord was merciful unto us in the midst of our troubles, [Acts 27] for while we were groping in the dark, running the risk of killing both ourselves and animals by riding off pre- cipitous bluffs, a bright light suddenly shone round about us, and revealed our perilous situ- ation as were upon the edge of a deep gulf.
 The light continued with us until we found a house and learned the right road; then the light disappeared, and we were enabled to reach the house of br.
 Henry Thomas at nine o'clock, all safe, having rode twenty miles, five hours in the storm, and we felt to thank the Lord for our preservation.
 During the winter and spring I continued to labor mostly alone, through Kentucky and Tennessee, opening new places, preaching daily, baptizing, confirming and organizing new branches.

 Autobiography 1865 Millennial Star